StarKRE22/Atomic/Assets/Plugins/Atomic/Entities/Docs/ApiReference/Entities/IEntity.md

 # 🧩️ IEntity

-`IEntity` represents an entity following the **Entity–State–Behaviour** pattern.
-It provides a modular architecture for composing logic, storing dynamic state, managing tags, and handling behaviours throughout the entity lifecycle.
+`IEntity` is the fundamental interface representing an entity in the framework.
+It follows the Entity-State-Behaviour pattern, serving as a container for data (values), identity (tags), and modular logic (behaviours).

 ---

-## Overview
+## Key Features

-An `IEntity` encapsulates:

-- A **key-value data store** for dynamic state.
+- **State Management** – Dynamic key-value store for runtime data
-- **Tag-based identifiers** for categorization and filtering.
+- **Tag System** – Lightweight categorization and filtering
-- A collection of **IEntityBehaviour** components that define runtime behaviour.
+- **Behaviour Composition** – Attach/detach modular logic at runtime
-- **Lifecycle management**: initialization, enable, update, disable, dispose.
+- **Lifecycle Control** – Built-in init, enable, update, disable and disposal phases

-Behaviours are automatically invoked during lifecycle events via interfaces such as:
-`IEntityInit`, `IEntityEnable`, `IEntityUpdate`, and others.

-`IEntity` also inherits:
+- **Event-Driven** – State change notifications for reactive programming
+- **Unique Identity** – Runtime instance ID for entity tracking

+## Inheritance

 - `IInitSource` – supports explicit initialization and disposal.
 - `IEnableSource` – supports enabling and disabling at runtime.
 - `IUpdateSource` – supports Update, FixedUpdate, and LateUpdate callbacks.

----

-## Properties

-- `int InstanceID` – runtime-generated unique identifier, valid only during runtime.
-- `string Name` – optional user-defined name, useful for debugging or editor tooling.
-- `int BehaviourCount` – number of behaviours attached.
-- `int TagCount` – number of tags associated.
-- `int ValueCount` – number of stored values.

 ---